Due Diligence in Healthcare Private Equity Transactions

 - What hurdles do counsel encounter when involving private equity firms in healthcare transactions?

-- What are the key regulatory due diligence issues in healthcare private equity transactions?
+- What are the critical regulatory due diligence issues in healthcare private equity transactions?

-- What are the most effective processes that are being used to conduct healthcare due diligence in a timely and cost-effective manner?
+- What are the most effective processes for conducting due diligence in a timely and cost-effective manner?

 Glenn P. Prives